freeCodeCamp/learn-bash-scripting-by-building-five-programs/TUTORIAL.md

 - Capitalization matters
 - If the tests don't run automatically, "trash" all the terminals and try the instructions again

-## 10. Start the Terminal
+## 70. chmod +x questionnaire.sh

-### 10.1
+### 70.1

 The categories on the left describe what permissions different users have for the files.
-Currently the file has read only permissions.
+Currently the file has read-only permissions.
 Use `chmod +x questionnnaire.sh` to give the file executable permissions.

 #### HINTS

 - Capitalization matters
 - If the tests don't run automatically, "trash" all the terminals and try the instructions again

-## 10. Start the Terminal
+## 80. ls -l

-### 10.1
+### 80.1

-ls -l again to see the new permissions
+ls -l again to see the new permissions.

 #### HINTS

 - Capitalization matters
 - If the tests don't run automatically, "trash" all the terminals and try the instructions again

-## 10. Start the Terminal
+## 90. run ./questionnaire

-### 10.1
+### 90.1

-run the file again with `./questionnaire.sh`
+The x was added by each group. r stands for `read`, `write`, `execute` etc... run the file again with `./questionnaire.sh`

 #### HINTS